-\begin{remark} The idea of approximating birealizations at high order has been explored by \cite{cabrera2024}, where a procedure to asymptotically compute the map $\alpha \colon \GG \to M$ is investigated.
-This relies on a long history research of deformation theory in order to construct the local symplectic groupoid of any Poisson manifold (\cite{Cattaneo2005, cabrera2020}).
-We expect an accurate relation inbetween the order of the approximation of the birealization and the one of the dynamics to provide robust numerical methods. \end{remark}
+\begin{remark} The idea of approximating birealisations at high order has been explored by \cite{cabrera2024}, where a procedure to asymptotically compute the source map $\alpha \colon \GG \to M$ is investigated.
+This relies on a long history research of deformation theory in order to construct the local symplectic groupoid of any Poisson manifold \cite{Cattaneo2005, cabrera2020}.
+We expect a relation between the order of the approximation of the birealisation and the one of the dynamics to provide robust numerical methods. \end{remark}

-A collection of explicit RKHP integrators with minimal number of stages for fixed order is the following.
-The superconvergence property of Lemma \ref{lemma:superconvergence} allows us to reach high order $p$ with less than $p$ evaluations.
-Note in particular that there is no need to consider discretisations associated to symplectic methods (like the midpoint method) as the geometry has been taken care of by the birealisations.
-Let us also recall that for any $\theta \in \GG,$ $\beta(\theta) = \alpha(-\theta),$ where the sign comes from the vector bundle $T^*M.$
+In the case of a general birealisation, a collection of explicit RKHP integrators can be derived straightforwardly from the standard Runge-Kutta integrators from \cite{Hairer06gni}.
+In the case of a birealisation satisfying \eqref{eq:degen}, we propose a collection of new methods with minimal number of stages for fixed order.
+We emphasize that there is no need to consider discretisations associated to symplectic methods (like the midpoint method) as the geometry has been taken care of by the birealisations.